KuroganeToyama/blog/src/content/blog/2025-08-03-and-im-home.md

 It's about two girls who found each other and tried to protect each other from their own insecurities.

 So, how did the lyrics express that?

+First, please read through the lyrics [here](https://wiki.puella-magi.net/And_I%27m_Home) if you haven't already.

-Lemme walk you through the important lyrics in each verse.
+Done reading?
+Now I shall walk you through the important lyrics in each verse.

 **Verse 1**